PSMA PET Scan Advanced Imaging for Accurate Prostate Cancer Staging

 • Newly diagnosed high-risk prostate cancer

-• Rising PSA after surgery
+• Rising PSA levels after surgery or radiation

 • Suspected metastasis